 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The Victoria Vanishes

-This edition was published by Bantam on October 28, 2008 in hardcover and has 326 pages.
+This crime mystery is a hardcover edition that was published by Bantam on October 28, 2008 and has 326 pages.

 Sixth in the Bryant & May crime series and revolving around two too-old detectives too stubborn to retire in London, England.